 I hope you’re enjoying our “See the USA” series.
 Hopefully you caught the best of Grapevine, Texas last week and Fairfax County, Virginia the week before.
 We’re continuing on alphabetically with letter H and Honolulu, Hawaii.
-I am excited to have Wendy from Pint Size Gourmets sharing the top 5 family friendly things to do in Honolulu, Hawaii and around the island of Oahu.
+I am excited to have Wendy from Pint Size Gourmets sharing the best things to do in Honolulu with kids.
 If you’re looking for fun on all parts of the island, Wendy has you covered!

 Oahu is the third largest Hawaiian island in the state of Hawaii, and is home to the majority of Hawaii’s diverse population.
 It’s also home to Honolulu, Hawaii’s capital city.
 Whenever we tell people that we’re from Oahu, they automatically think of luaus, beaches, and surfing.
 But, there’s more to our islands than meets the eye, and something for every member of the family to enjoy.

 Best Things to Do in Honolulu with Kids

 A visit to the Bishop museum is a great way for the entire family to learn about Hawaiian culture and tradition, and the islands diverse local inhabitants.
 It is Hawaii’s largest museum, located on Oahu, and is home to the world’s largest collection of Polynesian artifacts from the Cook Islands, Tahiti, Tonga, Samoa and Fiji, but more importantly items from Hawaii’s royal lineage.
 If you’re visiting the island with kids, it’s definitely on high on our list of things to do in Hawaii!

 2. Eat The Street/Makers & Tasters